RaspberryPiFoundation/picamzero/docs/camera.md

 *The default size will depend on which Raspberry Pi camera you are using.

-The defaults will be set to make the best use of your camera, so there is no need to change them unless you want to do something specific.

 Change a property by giving it a value, for example:

 ```